-I detect only two ways in which virtual reality can be harmful for us.
+I can identify two ways in which virtual reality (VR) can be harmful for us.

 The first is probably the most obvious.
-When your eyes completely focus on the virtual screen and do not sense your physical surroundings, you might collide yourself with these surroundings if you do not make enough room for you to navigate.
-These collisions might also injure you if you are, for example, to fall off while you’re standing, because you didn’t detect a nearby object that made you fall.
+When your eyes are completely focused on the virtual screen and you do not sense your physical surroundings, you might collide with them if you do not make enough room to navigate.
+These collisions could also injure you if you are, for example, to fall off something while you are standing because you did not detect a nearby object that made you fall.

-The second way it could harm us is yet to have arrived in our times, but when it will it can be quite horrific.
-If VR technology is to advance so much to the point that the graphics will be realistic, in the same amount of realism as in actual reality, we can have the probability of failing to distinguish between virtual reality and actual reality, potentially trapping us in a constant metaphysical doubt of trying to decide in which reality do we actually experience and belong.
+The second way it could harm us has not yet arrived in our time, but when it does, it could be quite horrific.
+If VR technology advances so much to the point that the graphics are realistic, in the same amount of realism as in actual reality, we have the probability of failing to distinguish between virtual reality and actual reality, potentially trapping us in a constant metaphysical doubt of trying to decide in which reality we actually experience and belong.

-And indeed, one of the things that lead to the feeling of horror is not knowing who or where exactly you are.
-This sense of ignorance about how you look like and/or where are you actually in, can often lead to people feel scared, because these details you’re missing are so elementary to our daily functioning, that without them you are doomed to a potential insanity.
+Indeed, one of the things that can lead to the feeling of horror is not knowing who or where you are exactly.
+This sense of ignorance about how you look like and/or where you are actually in can often lead to people feeling scared, because these details are so elementary to our daily functioning that without them you are doomed to potential insanity.